joostsijm/songpy/README.md

 	  -A, --artist          Place the songs or albums in a artist folder.
 	  -n, --number          Adds number in front of sorted songs -C, --capital         Makes the first letter of a song capital.

+## Contributing
+Feel free to contribute to this repository by means of a pull-request.

 ## License
 This program _SongPy_ is published under the term of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).